-Table 5.1.1 Recommendations for installation of FHF02 heat flux sensors
+Table 5.1.1 Recommendations for installation of FHF03 heat flux sensors

 Location choose a location that is representative of the process that is analysed if possible, avoid exposure to sun, rain, etc. do not expose to drafts and lateral heat fluxes do not mount in the vicinity of thermal bridges, cracks, heating or cooling devices and fans Performing a representative measurement / recommended number of sensors we recommend using > 2 sensors per measurement location.
-This redundancy also improves the assessment of the measurement accuracy Mounting when mounting a FHF02, keep the directional sensitivity in mind heat flux from the back side to the front side (side with sticker, logo readable) generates a positive voltage output signal Surface cleaning and levelling create a clean and smooth surface of (50 x 50) x 10^{-3} m Mechanical mounting: avoiding strain on the sensor to wire transition the sensor-to-wire transition is vulnerable during installation as well as operation, the user should provide proper strain relief of the wires so that transition is not exposed to significant force first install the wires including strain relief and after that install the sensor Short term installation avoid any air gaps between sensor and surface.
+This redundancy also improves the assessment of the measurement accuracy Mounting when mounting an FHF03, keep the directional sensitivity in mind heat flux from the back side to the front side (side with sticker, logo readable) generates a positive voltage output signal Surface cleaning and levelling create a clean and smooth surface of (31 x 14.5) x $10^{-3}$ m Mechanical mounting: avoiding strain on the sensor to cable transition the sensor-to-cable transition is vulnerable during installation as well as operation, the user should provide proper strain relief of the cable so that transition is not exposed to significant force first install the cable including strain relief and after that install the sensor Short term installation avoid any air gaps between sensor and surface.
 Air thermal conductivity is in the 0.02 W/(m·K) range, while a common glue has a thermal conductivity around 0.2 W/(m·K).
-A 0.1×10^{-3} m air gap increases the effective thermal resistance of the sensor by 200 % to avoid air gaps, we recommend thermal paste or glycerol for short term installation use tape to fixate the sensor on the surface.
-If possible, tape only over the passive guard area (the area without thermopile traces) use tape to fixate the strain relief block of the sensor usually the cables are provided with an additional strain relief, for example using a cable tie mount as in Figure $5.1.1$ Permanent installation for long-term installation fill up the space between sensor and object with silicone construction sealant, silicone glue or silicone adhesive, that can be bought in construction depots. we discourage the use of thermal paste for permanent installation because it tends to dry out. silicone glue is more stable and reliable Signal amplification see the paragraph on electrical connection
+A $0.1\times10^{-3}$ m air gap increases the effective thermal resistance of the sensor by 200 % to avoid air gaps, we recommend thermal paste or glycerol for short term installation use tape to fixate the sensor on the surface.
+If possible, tape only over the passive guard area (surrounding the sensing area).
+See Figure 3.2.1 use tape to fixate the strain relief of the sensor usually the cables are provided with an additional strain relief, for example using a cable tie mount as in Figure $5.1.1$ Permanent installation for long-term installation fill up the space between sensor and object with silicone construction sealant, silicone glue or silicone adhesive, that can be bought in construction depots. we discourage the use of thermal paste for permanent installation because it tends to dry out. silicone glue is more stable and reliable Signal amplification see the paragraph on electrical connection

-Figure 5.1.1 Installation of FHF02 using tape to fixate the sensor and the strain relief block.
-Extra strain relief of the wire is provided using cable tie mounts equipped with double sided tape as adhesive.
-As indicated in Table 5.1.1, tapes fixating the sensor are preferably taped over the passive guard area.
-In this case a third tape (in the middle) is added for extra support.
+Figure 5.1.1 Installation of FHF03 using tape to fixate the sensor and the strain relief.
+Extra strain relief of the cable is provided using cable tie mounts equipped with double sided tape as adhesive.
+As indicated in Table 5.1.1, tapes fixating the sensor are preferably taped over the passive guard area and not on the sensing area (the latter indicated by grey shading in Figure 5.1.1).
 Please note the Hukseflux logo is readable in this image; this indicates that we are viewing the front side and that the other side, the back side, is attached on the object on which the sensor is mounted, as explained in Chapter 2.